Oppn hardens stand on Pegasus issue, Rahul rejects govt's charges on Parliament disruption | Politics

 The opposition on Wednesday hardened its stand on the Pegasus spyware issue with 14 parties unitedly demanding a debate in Parliament in the presence of the prime minister or the home minister and a Supreme Court-monitored probe into the matter.

-Earlier in the day, leaders of various opposition parties met and decided to submit similar adjournment notices on the matter.
-Congress leader Rahul Gandhi attended the meeting of 14 opposition parties.
-The Trinamool Congress was not present.
+Leaders of various opposition parties met in the morning and later submitted similar adjournment notices on the issue in both the Houses of Parliament.

+Congress leader Rahul Gandhi attended the meeting of 14 opposition parties but the Trinamool Congress was not present.

 ''The opposition is united for a discussion on the Pegasus issue...
-We are not going anywhere till it is discussed in Parliament,'' Gandhi told reporters in the presence of leaders of 13 other opposition parties.
+We are not going anywhere till it is discussed in Parliament,'' Gandhi told reporters in the presence of leaders of 13 other opposition parties later.

 He also rejected the government's charges over the disruption of Parliament and said the opposition was only fulfilling its responsibility.